ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-20. Your model has been performing fairly well using just a subset of features available in your data.
+Q. Your model has been performing fairly well using just a subset of features available in your data.
 Your boss decided that you should use all the features available instead.
 What might happen to the training error?
 What might happen to the test error?

 <details><summary><b>Answer</b></summary>